Alternative Ways to Divorce in Connecticut: Litigation, Mediation, and Collaborative Divorce

 - Child specialists

 The principal advantage of collaborative divorce is that you decide the terms of your divorce settlement instead of a judge who does not know your family and its dynamics.
 Because you and your spouse are partners in achieving a mutually acceptable resolution, you don’t see each other as adversaries and can be better co-parents to your children.
-The only time you appear in court is when the divorce agreement is signed, so the stress and expense of courtroom involvement are practically nonexistent.
+In addition, the only time you appear in court is when the divorce agreement is signed, so the stress and expense of courtroom involvement are practically nonexistent.

 At Freed Marcroft, we have helped hundreds of people move forward to a better life and make informed choices about their divorce options.
 At our first step, the Goals & Planning Conference, we start by working through these questions with you to help you figure out your goals.
-If you decide that divorce is part of what you need to do to get you to the future you want, we can help you.
+If you decide that divorce is part of what you must do to get you to the future you want, we can help you.
 If it isn’t, we will support you and help you figure out what you need to get you there instead.

 Let’s keep you moving forward.